 - Drink Plenty of Hot Chocolate

-- Dress in Layers For Skiing With Kids
+- Dress in Layers for Cross Country Skiing with Kids

 Since you’ll be working so hard, it’s important that you stay properly fueled and hydrated while cross country skiing.
 A few hours before you go, have everyone in the family drink LOTS of water (we typically do 16 oz for the kids and 32 oz for adults), so that your body is hydrating beforehand AND so that you can hopefully pee most of that out before you go skiing.

 Cross country skiing is a great sport to do with your kids.
 Cross country skiing is easier than downhill skiing because you can go slower and it’s easy for kids to start on cross country skis as toddlers (though we have downhill skied with all our toddlers too).
 It is also good exercise for your body and it’s fun to play with friends.
 Because cross country skiing is simpler, it’s an easier sport to start with kids.
 You can even rent the skis from a local ski shop.
 They can help with sizing skis and make sure you get the right ski length.
 Another great option is looking for cross country skis at a ski swap.

 We all know that if you love any type of skiing, you’re going to want your kids to love it too.
-We know firsthand that the experiences that kids have on skis go a long way to shaping how much they want to ski in the future.
-These tips below are all designed to help kids cross country skiing more enjoyable for everyone in the family.
+We know firsthand that the experiences that kids have on skis go a long way in shaping how much they want to ski in the future.
+The tips below are all designed to help kids cross country skiing be more enjoyable for everyone in the family.

 The first skill that you need to teach your kids about cross country skiing is how to get up.
 This will eliminate so much of their frustration and will make your ski day go smoother.
-We actually recommend teaching them before you start cross country skiing in the backyard.
+We actually recommend teaching them before you start xc skiing in the backyard.